COVID-19 Safety Guidelines

 We celebrate the diversity of our audiences and, as we open our doors again, are committed to doing so with equity, accessibility, and inclusion in mind.

-As part of our commitment to your healthy and safety during your visit, the museum is implementing a number of measures, including:
+As part of our commitment to your health and safety during your visit, the museum is implementing a number of measures, including:

-- Frequent and thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters
+- Thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters

 - Hand sanitizer stations throughout the museum.